Puzzling at its purest

 See the views.
 Walk around.
 Feel.
 Think.
 Commemorate.

-This review is actually a little different as I am writing this while we are technically still in the process of playing it.
+This review is actually a little different as I was writing this while we were still in the process of playing it.
 It seems like each chapter uses the same structure so we feel that we can write the review after each section rather than waiting until the end of it all.

 Chernobyl: A Puzzle Septology is the creation of ‘Wild Child’ created by a chap named Goti from Israel.
 This is actually the second Israeli game we’ve played and both are equally challenging (the other was The Pyramid), there must be something in the water over there!
 Goti has created this game to not only be challenging but also to raise awareness and funds for ‘Chernobyl Children International’ – a great cause.